 Leadership FMU is offered as a co-curricular hybrid (classroom and online) leadership program.
 Each student in the program agrees to meet with other students in a classroom setting to learn the basic concepts of leadership through case studies and engaging with other students, faculty, staff and community leaders.
 Graduates from the program have used their experiences in student government, honor societies and various student organizations on campus.

-Student Leadership Conference and Case Study Competition
+Leadership Case Study Competition

-Student Affairs Advisory Committee
+Student Affairs and Academic Affairs Advisory Committees

 FMU ARMY ROTC